patricksebastien/thereminacrayon/README.md

 xinputOSC.sh wait for the pen to be listed in xinput and then launch the custom xinputOSC binary (xinputOSC test deviceID).

+## ACCELEROMETER

+The value of the accelerometer is sent to pd via OSC.
+The python script that do this job is spAccel.py

+## AMBIANT LIGHT
+cat /sys/devices/pci0000:00/INT33C2:00/i2c-0/i2c-MSHW0030:00/0018:045E:07C4.0002/HID-SENSOR-200041.4.auto/iio:device2/in_intensity_both_raw

+## Easystroke

+Easystoke is configured for gesture recognition with the pencil, but it's very hard to have good result because we need to hold button 2 (second button on the SP3 pencil) while drawing the gesture but NOT touching the screen and NOT going too far from it.
+Looking for an alternative.

+The command to send value to pd via OSC is:
+Script doing this job is: easystrokje_2osc.py

 ## PD TRICKS

 - [declare -path ./]